Melih Bulu: Academic career

 Bulu, who taught Business Strategy and Game Theory as a part-time faculty at Boğaziçi and Istanbul Commerce universities between 2003 and 2010, started to work as a full-time academic since 2009.
 He received the title of associate professor in 2008 and professor in 2016.
 Between 2010 and 2014, he worked as the Head of Istanbul Şehir University Department of Business Administration.
-He served as the founding rector of İstinye University in Istanbul between 2016-2019 and started to work as the rector of Haliç University in 2020.
+He served as the founding rector of İstinye University in Istanbul between 2016 and 2019 and started to work as the rector of Haliç University in 2020.

 He is one of the founders of the International Competitiveness Research Agency (URAK) in 2004.
-He first served as the agency's general coordinator and was later appointed to the presidency of the agency board between 2017-2019.
-In 2021, with the President's decision he was appointed as the rector of Boğaziçi University from a list of 9 candidates proposed by YÖK.
+He first served as the agency's general coordinator and was later appointed to the presidency of the agency board between 2017 and 2019.
+In 2021, with the President's decision he was appointed as the rector of Boğaziçi University from a list of nine candidates proposed by YÖK.